VoiceAgentBench: Are Voice Assistants ready for agentic tasks?: Additional Results: Indic Multilingual Results and Significance Testing

-\section{Indic Multilingual Results}
+\subsection{Indic multilingual results}

-In this section, we present a detailed analysis of the evaluation results on the Indian-context subset of VoiceAgentBench across five Indic languages: \textit{Bengali, Malayalam, Marathi, Tamil,} and \textit{Telugu}.
+In this section, we present a detailed analysis of the evaluation results on the Indian-context subset of VoiceAgentBench across six Indic languages: \textit{Hindi, Bengali, Malayalam, Marathi, Tamil,} and \textit{Telugu}.
 As shown in \ref{tab:indic_multilingual_results}.

-\paragraph{ASR-LLM Setup Dominance.} The results demonstrate a clear architectural advantage for ASR-LLM setups over end-to-end SpeechLMs.
-The three Whisper-based pipeline models achieve an average performance of 65.9\% across all metrics and all categories, compared to just 27.7\% for SpeechLMs representing a substantial 138\% improvement.
-WhisperV3-Qwen3 8B emerges as the top performer with an average score of 66.9\%, followed closely by Whisperv3-Gemma3 27B (65.8\%) and Whisperv3-Llama3 70B (64.9\%).
-In contrast, the best Speech LM, KimiAudio 7B, only achieves 48.9\%, while AudioFlamingo3 7B and Qwen2.5-Omni 7B severely underperform at 16.3\% and 17.8\% respectively.
-This dramatic performance gap suggests that existing SpeechLM models have been trained on limited Indic multilingual data.